Haxxnet/Compose-Examples/examples/arr-suite/README.md

 > **Note**:  As all arr containers live within the same Docker network, you can easily reference container names instead of IPs.
 Docker will resolve the container names automatically to the current docker containers' IP.
 No need for port mappings or defining your Docker server's IP address.

-#### Flareresolverr Cloudflare Bypass
+#### FlareResolverr CloudFlare Bypass

 Moreover, we will add FlareResolverr to Prowlarr in order to bypass CloudFlare for some indexers.
-To do so, head over to `Settings > Indexer` under `/settings/indexers` at Prowlarr.
+To do so, head over to `Settings > Indexer` under `/settings/indexers`.
 Hit the plus button and add FlareResolverr.
 Ensure to define the correct URL and also the tag `flaresolverr`.

 ![image](https://github.com/Haxxnet/Compose-Examples/assets/21357789/19a26a74-dae0-4381-9614-46d20f912542)